SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Change_Catalog_Publishing_State.md

 Catalog items can have the "public" or "private" publishing state.
 All users can see public items, but private items are only available to users within the organization that published those items.

 To make a private item available to all users, or to make a public item available to the publishing organization only, you need to change the publishing state of the item.
-You can do so [using the Catalog UI](#change-publishing-state-with-the-catalog-ui) or [using the Catalog API](#change-publishing-state-with-the-api).
+You can do so [using the Catalog UI](#changing-the-publishing-state-using-the-catalog-ui) or [using the Catalog API](#changing-the-publishing-state-using-the-catalog-api).

-## Change publishing state with the Catalog UI
+## Changing the publishing state using the Catalog UI

+1. Navigate to the [DataMiner Catalog](https://catalog.dataminer.services/) and make sure you are signed in.

+1. Make sure the correct organization is selected in the top-right corner.

-Navigate to [Catalog](https://catalog.dataminer.services/), sign in with your account and open the details page of the Catalog item.
+1. [Go to the details page](xref:Looking_up_an_item_in_the_catalog) of the Catalog item.

-A "Make private" or "Make public" button is shown in the top of the page.
+1. At the top of the page, click *Make private* or *Make public*.

+   If you cannot see these buttons, double-check whether the correct organization is selected, because these will only be shown for members of the organization that published the item.

-> [!IMPORTANT]
+> [!NOTE]
-> You must be Owner or Admin of the organization that published the Catalog item in order to change the publishing state.
-You will still see the button as a Member, but an error message will be returned if you try to update the state.
+> You must have the Owner or Admin role in the organization that published the Catalog item in order to change the publishing state.
+If you have the Member role, you will be able to see the button to change the publishing state, but an error message will be shown if you try to use it.

-> You must have the publishing organization selected in order to see the "Make private" or "Make public" button.

-## Change publishing state with the API
+## Changing the publishing state using the Catalog API

-The publishing-state API call allows you to change the publishing state of a Catalog item using a HTTP PATCH request and an organization key to authenticate.
+The *publishing-state* API call allows you to change the publishing state of a Catalog item using an HTTP PATCH request and an organization key to authenticate.

-> [!IMPORTANT]
+> [!NOTE]
 > The API calls are authenticated using [organization keys](xref:Managing_DCP_keys#organization-keys).
-Make sure you use a key that has the *Update catalog publishing state* permission and add it to the HTTP request in a header called **Ocp-Apim-Subscription-Key**.
+Make sure you use a key that has the *Update Catalog publishing state* permission and add it to the HTTP request in a header called **Ocp-Apim-Subscription-Key**.

 ### API Definition